googleinterns/e2e-convrec/README.md

 ## To Run Tests

-You can use the command `python3 -m unittest` to run all the tests or `python3 -m unittest test/$SPECIFIC_TEST` to run a specific test
+You can use the command `nosetests -a '!network'` to run all local tests or `nosetests to run all tests`, or `nosetests <specific_test.py>` to run a specific test